Wireless-IoT-Sensing-Lab/B3-Bistatic-Beamforming-mmWave-Backscatter/README.md

 This repository provides the **implementation**, **hardware design**, and **experimental data** for the **Bistatic Beamforming Backscatter ($B^3$)** system — a high-frequency mmWave backscatter tag that enables efficient **beam-steered communication** between transmitters, receivers, and passive backscatter devices.

+**📢 Please make sure to cite our paper if you use our hardware design, data, or implementation.**

+Paper Title: $B^3$: Bistatic Backscatter Beamforming for mmWave IoTs (SenSys'26)

 ---

 ##  Overview